Updated May 6, 2020

-An overview of the new coronavirus, COVID-19, including facts about the virus, symptoms, prevention and when – or when not – to see a doctor
+An overview of the new coronavirus, COVID-19, including HealthFit appointment policies, facts about the virus, symptoms, prevention and when – or when not – to see a doctor

 We encourage our patients to be as informed as possible and diligent in protecting themselves, their loved ones and all Coloradans from the coronavirus disease.
-Coronavirus is a family of viruses, but a new strain is now resulting in concern worldwide.
+Coronavirus is a family of viruses, but the newest strain is now a worldwide concern.
 Its official name is the coronavirus disease 2019, abbreviated as COVID-19.
 It is also called novel (new) coronavirus.

-Attention HealthFit patients: Please contact us before your scheduled appointment to determine if you should come in or do a telemedicine appointment.
+Attention HealthFit patients: Please contact us before your scheduled appointment to determine if you should come in or do a telemedicine appointment (a video call with the provider).

 If you have symptoms of the coronavirus (see below) or have had a known exposure (see below), you will not come in for an appointment.
 Instead, please call us at (303) 218-7774 and we will advise you of next steps.
 Please note, HealthFit cannot test for COVID-19.